ITReema/SmartMethods/README.md

 A face recognition script that identifies faces in image.

 * **Task 11:** [Algorithm social distancing]()</br>
-Algorithm to create a robot to be placed in the meeting hall, just 5 people in same place; Otherwise, the robot will send Alarm to user.
+Algorithm that prevents people gathering in the same place.